kristosh/kristosh.github.io/_posts/2023-06-23-Explainable-ViT.md

 To help the reader comprehend all the above, we will provide a simple grouping of definitions and use the following two terms:

 - **layers**: are basic elements that are used to build the architecture.
 For example, the multi-head self-attention can be considered as a layer.
 It's important to mention that a Transformer is composed usually of several Encoders.
 Each of these Enconders can be referred to in the literature as a layer as well.
-- **blocks**: a grouping of layers (for instance the whole encoder can be seen as a block of layers), can be seen in Figure 1.
+- **blocks**: a grouping of layers (for instance the whole encoder can be seen as a block of layers).

-The ViT architecture is comprised of several stages:
+The ViTs architecture is comprised of several stages:

 - **Patch + Position Embedding (inputs)**: Turns the input image into a sequence of image patches and adds a position number to specify in what order the patch comes in.
-- **Linear projection of flattened patches (Embedded Patches)**: The image patches get turned into an embedding, the benefit of using an embedding rather than just the image values is that an embedding is a learnable representation (typically in the form of a vector) of the image that can improve with training.
+- **Linear projection of flattened patches (Embedded Patches)**: The image patches are get flattended and then projected into embeddings.
+The benefit of using embeddings rather than just the image values is that embeddings are learnable representations of the image that can improve with training.
 - **Norm**: This is short for <em>Layer Normalization</em> or <em>LayerNorm</em>, a technique for regularizing (reducing overfitting) a neural network, you can use LayerNorm via the PyTorch layer torch.nn.LayerNorm().
-- **Multi-Head Attention**: This is a Multi-Headed Self-Attention layer or "MSA" for short.
+- **Multi-Head Attention**: This is a Multi-Headed Self-Attention layer or <mark style="background-color:LavenderBlush;">MSA</mark> for short.
 You can create an MSA layer via the PyTorch layer  <mark style="background-color:LavenderBlush;">torch.nn.MultiheadAttention()</mark>.
 - **MLP (or Multilayer perceptron)**: An MLP can often refer to any collection of feedforward layers (or in PyTorch's case, a collection of layers with a forward() method).
 In the ViT Paper, the authors refer to the MLP as "MLP block" and it contains two <mark style="background-color:LavenderBlush;">torch.nn.Linear()</mark> layers with a  <mark style="background-color:LavenderBlush;">torch.nn.GELU()</mark> non-linearity activation in between them (section 3.1) and a torch.nn.Dropout() layer after each.
 - **Transformer Encoder**: The Transformer Encoder, is a collection of the layers listed above.
 There are two skip connections inside the Transformer encoder (the "+" symbols) meaning the layer's inputs are fed directly to immediate layers as well as subsequent layers.
 The overall ViT architecture is comprised of a number of Transformer encoders stacked on top of eachother.
 -  **MLP Head**: This is the output layer of the architecture, it converts the learned features of an input to a class output.
 Since we're working on image classification, you could also call this the "classifier head".
 The structure of the MLP Head is similar to the MLP block.